godotengine/godot-docs/classes/class_quat.rst

 - :ref:`Quat<class_Quat>` **Quat** **(** :ref:`Vector3<class_Vector3>` euler **)**

-Returns a quaternion that will perform a rotation specified by Euler angles (in the YXZ convention: first Z, then X, and Y last), given in the vector format as (X-angle, Y-angle, Z-angle).
+Returns a quaternion that will perform a rotation specified by Euler angles (in the YXZ convention: first Z, then X, and Y last), given in the vector format as (X angle, Y angle, Z angle).

 - :ref:`Quat<class_Quat>` **Quat** **(** :ref:`Vector3<class_Vector3>` axis, :ref:`float<class_float>` angle **)**